The Stand: Background

 While writing The Stand, King nearly stopped because of writer's block.
 Eventually, he reached the conclusion that the heroes were becoming too complacent, and were beginning to repeat all the same mistakes of their old society.
 In an attempt to resolve this, he added the part of the storyline where Harold and Nadine construct a bomb, which explodes in a Free Zone committee meeting, killing Nick Andros, Chad Norris, and Susan Stern.
-Later, Mother Abagail explains on her deathbed that God permitted the bombing because He was dissatisfied with the heroes' focus on petty politics, and not on the ultimate quest of destroying Flagg.
-When telling this story, King sardonically observed that the bomb saved the book, and that he only had to kill half of the core cast to do this.

-According to King, Blue Öyster Cult's 1976 song "(Don't Fear) The Reaper" has also served as one source of inspiration for the novel.
+Later, Mother Abagail explains on her deathbed that God permitted the bombing out of dissatisfaction with the heroes' focus on petty politics, and not on the ultimate quest of destroying Flagg.
+King sardonically observed that the bomb saved the book, and that he only had to kill half of the core cast to do this.
+According to King, Blue Öyster Cult's 1976 song "(Don't Fear) The Reaper" also served as a source of inspiration for the novel.

 Publication history

 The novel was originally published in 1978 in hardcover, with a setting date of 1980, in abridged form.
 The first paperback release in 1980 changed the setting date to 1985.
-The novel marks the first appearance of Randall Flagg, King's recurring antagonist, whom King would bring back several times in his later writings.

 In 1990, an unabridged edition of The Stand was published, billed as The Complete and Uncut Edition.
 Published in hardcover by Doubleday in May 1990, this became the longest book published by King at 1,152 pages.
 When the novel was originally published in 1978, Doubleday warned King that the book's size would make it too expensive for the market to bear.

 As a result, he cut about 400 pages (around 150,000 words) from the original manuscript.
 This edition reinstates most of the deletions (as selected by King) and updates the setting from the 1980s to the 1990s.
-This new edition features a new preface by King and illustrations by Bernie Wrightson.
+This new edition features a new preface by King and illustrations by Bernie Wrightson, which were later released as a portfolio.
 Doubleday published a deluxe edition of The Stand: The Complete and Uncut Edition, limited to 1,250 numbered copies and 52 lettered copies.
 This edition, known as the "Coffin Box" edition due to the book being housed in a wooden case, was signed by King and Wrightson.

 Reception

-The Stand received critical acclaim; it was nominated for the World Fantasy Award for Best Novel in 1979, and was adapted into both a television miniseries for ABC and a graphic novel published by Marvel Comics.
+The Stand received critical acclaim and was nominated for the World Fantasy Award for Best Novel in 1979.
 In 2003, the novel was listed at number 53 on the BBC's The Big Read poll.

-In the decades after its publication, The Stand was criticized for including the Magical Negro stereotype within its plot, with Mother Abagail being identified as a character whose sole purpose was to help the white protagonists.